fightron/3d-js/README.md

 * `JointDefinition` - the blueprint of a single joint.
 Used to create skeleton definitions.
 * `Joints` - a collection of joints.
 * `Volume` - holds data to render a box.
 Used mostly for preview purposes.
+* `Pose`
+* `Animation`
-* `Scene` - an instance that holds instances of meshes, lights, sounds, cameras, and skeletons.
+* `Scene` - an instance that holds instances of meshes, lights, sounds, cameras, skeletons, poses, and animations.
-* `Client` - an interface that serves as a presenter and provides methods to allow its contents to be changed.
+* `Client` - presents a scene and provides a messaging interface to allow its contents to be changed by external sources.
-* `Renderer` - provides methods to render objects and transform them.
+* `Renderer` - an interface that connects a client to an external 3D renderer.

 ---